SimonBiggs/Electron-Cutout-Factors/README.md

 Reviewing the results
 ---------------------

-The output data and respective reports can be found within:
+The output data and respective reports can be found within: <br>
 `output/YYYYmmdd_HHMMSS`